 Developing your sleep routine:

 A bedtime routine should last about an hour, if possible.
 Your sleep routine should include things you enjoy, so you actually look forward to it.
-For example, consider including a warm shower with relaxing music and reading a few pages of a good book.
+For example, consider including a warm shower with relaxing music or reading a few pages of a good book.

 1. Create a sleep-friendly space.

-Keep your room cool, comfy, quiet, and dark.
+Keep your room cool, comfy, quiet and dark.

 Of course, there are many reasons you may not have full control over this—maybe you share a bedroom, or don’t have an air conditioner.
 Work with what you have and get creative, like wearing ear plugs, getting a good fan or buying a white noise machine.

-2. Set a bedtime and a wakeup time, and keep them.
+2. Set a bedtime and a wake-up time, and keep them.

 Going to bed and waking up at the same time every day helps your body establish a natural rhythm and lets it know when to feel tired and when to become alert.
 Changing these times around can confuse your body.
 Consider using apps like Health or Sleep Cycle to keep track of your sleep habits.

 It can be hard to fall asleep when you’re thinking about all the things you need to do to get ready for the day.
 Before you start getting ready for bed, pick out what you’re going to wear, pack your lunch and prepare breakfast.
 Check next day’s schedule so you can go to bed confident that you’re prepared for everything going on.
 This way, you can relax knowing everything is taken care of.

 4. Set an alarm an hour before you want to fall asleep.